The French Eco Score is now “Environmental Cost” (Coût Environmental)

 What is the difference between the terms “Ecoscore” (or “Eco-score” or “Eco-Score”), and “Environmental Cost”?

-In the context of the French Government’s environmental labeling initiatives, the terms Eco-score and Environmental Cost are sometimes used interchangeably and are both aimed at informing consumers about the environmental impacts of products, particularly in the textile sector.
+In the context of the French Government’s environmental labeling initiatives, the terms Eco-Score and Environmental Cost are sometimes used interchangeably and are both aimed at informing consumers about the environmental impacts of products, particularly in the textile sector.
 The absolute value number that is displayed on labels is referred to as the "Environmental Cost”.
-In the context of textiles, “Environmental Cost” has replaced the term “Eco-score” which has broader applicability and is a letter ranking system (ABCDE).
+In the context of textiles, “Environmental Cost” has replaced the term “Eco-Score” which has broader applicability and is a letter ranking system (ABCDE).

 How is the French Environmental Cost related to the PEF score?
 Are they comparable?

-The French Environmental Cost (or Eco-score) and the Product Environmental Footprint (PEF) methodology are both used to assess the environmental impact of products.
+The French Environmental Cost (or Eco-Score) and the Product Environmental Footprint (PEF) methodology are both used to assess the environmental impact of products.
 In fact, the French Environmental Cost methodology builds on the PEF methodology.
 However, these schemes differ in scope and application.
 The PEF is a broader European framework for calculating the environmental footprint of products throughout their life cycle, while the French Environmental Cost is a specific application of the PEF framework for textile products in France.
 While the French Environmental Cost builds upon the PEF, it incorporates additional indicators such as emissions from microfibers and exports outside the US (considered as waste).
 The French Environmental Cost is driven/mandated by the French Climate & Resilience Law of 2021.

 How is the Environmental Cost used?

 The Environmental Cost is used for environmental labeling of textile products in the French market.
-The exact deployment timeline of environmental labeling for textiles in France is still not confirmed.

 What is the unit of the Environmental Cost?